lenymo/newmarket-village/readme.md

 ## How to use this

-Once this repo is cloned, run the following terminal command from the project root:
+Once the repo is cloned, run the following terminal command from the project root:

     $ npm install